 Material Transfer Agreements (MTAs) govern the transfer of tangible research materials from one institution to another.
 They are legal contracts used to protect intellectual property rights, limit liability, and ensure that researchers are properly credited for their work.
 Additional information on requesting an MTA can be found on the Office for Technology Commercialization (OTC) website, or on this Sharing Research Materials handout.

 Non-disclosure agreements (NDAs), also called confidentiality agreements, protect intellectual property when you share information about confidential research and ideas.
 For more information on NDAs and when you might need them, please see this handout on Confidentiality Agreements.

 Intellectual Property Disclosure Form

 University policy requires researchers to report inventions to the Office for Technology Commercialization (OTC) that they believe may have commercial or public value.
 More details on carrying this out can be found on the OTC website.

 License Agreement Definitions and Documents

 This Office for Technology Commercialization (OTC) website has downloadable templates of standard licensing agreements including a Confidential Disclosure Agreement (CDA), Material Transfer Agreement (MTA), and license application.

 Regulatory Services and Support

-The Department of Orthopaedic Surgery has research staff that can help with IRB submissions, continuing reviews, and other regulatory requirements.
-To get started, please contact Joan Bechtold or Kristin Mathson.
+The Department of Orthopedic Surgery has research staff that can help with IRB submissions, continuing reviews, and other regulatory requirements.
+To get started, please contact Joan Bechtold or Chris Wright.